What is intellectual property?

 A design is the appearance of a product that gives it a unique visual style.
 It could be a logo, branding, packaging, new invention or new technology.
-A registered design gives you, the owner, exclusive rights to commercially use, licence or sell it.
+A registered design gives you, the owner, exclusive rights to commercially use, license or sell it.

-Protect your design rights
+Apply for design rights

 What is a domain name?